juliocbcotta/plugin_gen.flutter/README.md

 `flutter pub run build_runner build --delete-conflicting-outputs`

 This will generate the concrete implementation of your annotated class.
-You can watch the changes with:
+You can watch the changes in files with:

 `flutter pub run build_runner watch --delete-conflicting-outputs`